bbayazit16/vicfood/README.md

 ## Run & Build

-This website uses Next.js, React, Typescript, and TailwinDCSS.
+This website uses Next.js, React, Typescript, and TailwindCSS.
+It is hosted on Vercel.

 ```sh
 yarn dev # run